rockinblocks/rockinblocks/sites/gatsby/rockinblocks/src/content/docs/v0/introduction.md

 ### Early Development

-**Rockin'** is still in early development, and things will still change from time to time.
+**Rockin' Blocks** is still in early development, and things will still change from time to time.
 I will do my best to release logically and help with anything that may arise.
 Feel free to [create an issue](https://github.com/rockinblocks/rockinblocks/issues/new) if you encounter anything along the way.